Supporting Research in Primary Care

 Ultimately, clinical research means patients get access to new treatments, interventions and medicines.
 Investment in research means better, more cost effective care for patients.

 In 2006, the Department of Health set up the National Institute for Health Research to create a world-class health system within the NHS, and the Clinical Research Network is part of this wider organisation.
-The Scott Practice is part of a network of local practices participating in research activities under the CRN.
-The other practices in our cluster are:
+The Scott Practice participates in research activities under the CRN.

 To find out more about the work of the NIHR Clinical Research Network go to www.crn.nihr.ac.uk